-Elgin, Illinois is a moderately-sized city with a population of 111,919 people.
+Elgin is a medium-sized city located in the state of Illinois.
+The city has a population of 111,919 people.
 More than a quarter of the residents of Elgin identify themselves as Hispanic or Latino, and 39% of the population speak Spanish as their primary or secondary language.
 74% of the people in Elgin (over the age of 15) are married and 47% have kids under the age of eighteen.
 Knowing that, it’s safe to say that this area could be a great place for other families to lay down roots.

-Certain items on your wish list like shopping, restaurants, nightlife and proximity to public transportation are all important factors to search for.
+Certain items on your wish list like shopping, restaurants, nightlife, parks and proximity to public transportation are all important things to look for.
 Having said that, perhaps the most important metric to consider when contemplating a move to Elgin is real estate affordability.
 Median real estate prices in Elgin come in at $166,500, which is 4.7% lower than the Illinois average.
 The home price to income ratio compares the median home prices to the median household income.
 In Elgin, the home price to income ratio is 2.8, which is 6.7% lower than the Illinois average.
-Year over year appreciation rates for homes in the Elgin area were 6.6% and the 5 year appreciation rates came in at 8.5%.
-Why is this important?
-Knowing the appreciation rates for any area is a quick and easy way to determine if you will see a solid return on your investment.

 |Average one way commute||29min||29min||26min|